suetarazi/Alexa-TargetHeartRate/Readme.md

 ## Project Alexa Target Heart Rate

+## THIS PROJECT IS IN PROGRESS AND WILL BE DEPLOYED ON OR BEFORE FRIDAY 5/22/2020 :)
 ---
 ### We are deployed on AWS!